TGAC/grassroots-geocoder/readme.md

 to install the library into the Grassroots system where it will be available for use immediately.

+### Windows

+Under Windows, there is a Visual Studio project in the `build/windows` folder that allows you to build the geocoder library.

 ## Configuration options

-The configuration options for this library are specified with the ```geocoder``` key.
+The configuration options for this library are specified with the `geocoder` key within teh global Grassroots configuration file.
 It has an array of geocoder configuration details specified by the geocoders key.
 Each one of these consists of two entries:

  * **name**: The name to use for this geocoder.
 Currently there are three available options; [google](https://developers.google.com/maps/documentation/geocoding/overview), [opencage](https://opencagedata.com/api) and [nominatim](https://nominatim.org/).